k0f1/configuring-linux-web-server/README.md

 ## Deploy the project
+Create a new directory at sudo mkdir /var/www/new_directory cd /var/www/new_directory

 * Now clone the project

 #### Prepare the virtualenv.
-cd into the cloned directory inside the project root directory in this case `/var/project_drectory/catalog`
+cd into the cloned directory inside the project root directory in this case `/var/New_drectory/catalog`

 Then install pip with `sudo apt-get install python3-pip`